 The intestinal bacterial flora is made up of both ‘good’ and ‘bad’ bacteria.
 And under normal circumstances there is delicate balanced between the two.
 But if for some reason the ‘bad’ bacteria increase in number, it could lead to a number of health problems including nutrient absorption, inflammation and general feeling of ill being.

-A study was conducted to find out the effect of almonds and pistachio on intestinal bacterial flora.
-18 subjects were given almonds and 16 were given pistachios.
+A study was conducted6 to find out the effect of almonds and pistachio on intestinal bacterial flora.
+Eighteen subjects were given almonds and 16 were given pistachios.
 And after eighteen days it was observed that both these nuts increased the number of ‘good’ intestinal bacteria in the subjects.
 But pistachio on the other hand, showed a higher degree of increase with no adverse effect on a common sub-strain of ‘good’ bacteria found in yogurt called bifidobacterium while at the same time also having a positive effect on a butyrate producing bacterial strain.

 Butyrate is a fatty acid with a short chain.
 It exhibits powerful anti-inflammatory properties and is found in butter and some other foods.
-It has shown to improve mood swings and also has weight reduction properties by deceasing appetite.
+It has shown to improve mood swings and also has weight reduction properties by decreasing appetite.
 This fatty acid also has proved to increase the sensitivity of cells to insulin.